Get Tech Tips

 The heat that moves out of the air and into the refrigerant has to move through the solid walls of the coil, and the only kind of heat that can make it through a solid with any significance is conduction.

 This means that the only way that the latent heat inside the refrigerant and the latent heat in the air connect is via SENSIBLE temperature difference across the metal walls.

-When the air moving over the evaporator has more moisture in it and therefore a higher RH and dewpoint the surface temperature of the coil is increased so long as the coil temperature is below the air dewpoint.
+When the air moving over the evaporator has more moisture in it—therefore, a higher RH and dewpoint—the surface temperature of the coil is increased so long as the coil temperature is below the air dewpoint.

-This may sound like magic but the quantity of heat that can enter the evaporator is as simple as the temperature difference between the inside of the coil where the refrigerant is and the outside of the coil where the air is.
-Because we have the potential for latent heat transfer on each side this temperature difference has a lot of contributing factors that can make the math a bit confusing.
+That may sound like magic, but the quantity of heat that can enter the evaporator is as simple as the temperature difference between the inside of the coil where the refrigerant is and the outside of the coil where the air is.
+Because we have the potential for latent heat transfer on each side, this temperature difference has many contributing factors that can make the math a bit confusing.

-Heat interacting between the two moving from higher temperature to lower temperature via conduction.
+Heat interacting between the two moves from higher temperature to lower temperature via conduction.

 P.S. – If you want to learn more about heat transfer, including the specific values of the latent heat of vaporization, check out this article.